mpcomplete/factorio-inserter-test/README.md

 # Method

-I wrote gen.py to create a 49x49 grid of inserters with an accompanying timing circuit.
+I wrote a python script to create a 49x49 grid of inserters with an accompanying timing circuit.
 Each inserter has a specific pickup and dropoff location, according to its position in the grid.
 All inserters have the same offset.
 I then ran this 9 times to get a version for each offset, and tested those 9 versions separately.
 It looks like this.

 ![The grid](inserters.png)